bakuljangley/mast3r-v2/readme.md

 After ensuring these specifications, run the `run_finetuning.sh` script from CLI.

-# Experiments
+# Experiments on VBR

-This section explains how to reproduce the results presented.
-There are mainly 3 different variants of the depth prediction network used in this work:
+This section outlines how to re-produce the results of Relative Pose Estimation on the VBR Rome dataset.
-1. **MASt3R-DPT**
-2. **MASt3R-DPT (scaled)**
-2. **MASt3R-DPT (finetuned)**
-3. **Monocular Depth Prediction Networks**
-- Oracle (LiDAR): ground truth depth map

-## Relative Pose Estimation Using MASt3R as G and H
+## Using MASt3R as H and G

+The `run_evaluate.sh` script will run PnP using a specified MASt3R checkpoint as both G and H.
 ```
 chmod+x run_evaluate.sh
 ./run_evaluate.sh
 ```
-The `run_evaluate.sh` script will run PnP using a specified MASt3R checkpoint as both G and H. It also computes results using LiDAR and scaling methods specified (and configurable) in `my_scripts/evaluate_v5.py`.
+It also computes results (AbsRel, Translation Error and Rotation error) using LiDAR and scaling methods specified (and configurable) in `my_scripts/evaluate_v5.py`.
 The output will be saved in the `OUTPUT_ROOT` under a folder named after the `scenes` used.

 1. `CHECKPOINT`: Specify model checkpoint (*to compile results for fine-tuned model run using fine-tuned checkpoint*)
 2. `scenes`: `campus_train0`, `campus_train1`, `ciampino_train0`, `ciampino_train0`, `spagna_train0`  (trajectory/sequence)
-3. `conf_percentile` : to remove points with lower confidence
+3. `conf_percentile` : to remove points with lower confidence else 0
-4. `split`:  train, val, test1, test2, all
+4. `split`:  all (can also be run just for train, val, test1, test2)

 Additionally, to apply scaled pre-computed from the training set (saved in `my_vbr_utils/train_scales.json`).
 Run:
 ```
 chmod+x apply_train_scales.sh
 ./apply_train_scales.sh
 ```
-*both `run_evaluate.sh` and `apply_train_scales.sh` will need to be re-run for each of the 5 trajectories selected.*
+*Both `run_evaluate.sh` and `apply_train_scales.sh` will need to be re-run for each of the 5 trajectories, you could run all scenes in one go but it's not recommended as each scene takes a while, it's better to run multiple processes for different `scenes` in separate terminals.*

 ## Using Monocular Depth Estimation Models as H and MASt3R as G

-1. **Generating Depthmaps**: After setting up environments for the metric monocular depth estimation models as described [earlier](#monocular-depth-estimation-models), pre-compute depthmaps for the final anchor-query pairs. *Ensure that the location for `pairs_finetuning` should be at the root directory where the pairs are stored, and change output directory as required.*
+1. **Generating Depthmaps**: After setting up environments for the metric monocular depth estimation models as described [earlier](#monocular-depth-estimation-models), pre-compute depthmaps for the final anchor-query pairs. *For each bash script being run, ensure that the location for `pairs_finetuning` should be at the root directory where the pairs are stored, and change output directory as required.*
     1. ZoeDepth:
         ```
         cd monocular_depth_models/zoedepth